jmacd/opentelemetry-specification/specification/metrics-api.md

 ### Measure

 Measures support `Record(value)`, signifying that events report individual measurements.
+This kind of metric should be used when the count or rate of events is meaningful and either:

+- The sum is of interest in addition to the count (rate)
+- Quantile information is of interest.

 Measures are defined as `NonNegative` by default, meaning that negative values are invalid.
 Non-negative measures are typically used to record absolute values such as durations and sizes.

 As an option, measures can be declared as `Signed` to indicate support for positive and negative values.